 Cover the pot and let the rice cook at high flame for 7 to 8 mins.
 Keep an eye to see if all the water has dried up.

 When most of your water has dried up, reduce the flame to low, cover the pot and let the rice cook for another 8 mins at low flame.
 Ideally, add a flat griddle (tava) below the pot if the bottom isn’t thick.
 Open the pot and fluff up the rice with a flat spatula or a slotted spoon.
 Place your fried fish on top of the rice and garnish with chopped coriander.
 Cover the pot again and let the rice and fish sit together for about 10 mins before serving.

-Serve hot with green chutney, raita and salad on the side.
+Serve hot with green chutney, raita, and an easy kachumber salad on the side.

 FAQS about Fish Tahiri